 That's a problem for FSBO home sellers.
 Zillow is banking on potential buyers calling up an advertised realtor about your home, and not you.
 Many FSBO sellers also receive unwanted calls from agents wanting to represent your home sale.

-You can see this on any FSBO home listing on Zillow.
+You can see this on any Zillow for sale by owner listing.
 Instead of your number, there's a big blue "Contact Agent" button on the listing.
 Zillow doesn't even show buyers exactly who they're contacting.

 Your telephone number will be tucked away at the bottom of the "Overview" section and displayed in regular font — it doesn't stand out.

-#1: Pay for a flat fee MLS service
+Solution #1: Pay for a Flat Fee MLS Service

 You can't get on the multiple listing service (MLS) without a realtor, but a flat fee MLS service will get your home on Zillow and other sites (like Realtor.com, Trulia, and your local MLS).